 2 This unit standard can be awarded with an Achieved, Merit, or Excellence grade as specified below.

 Examine sociological theories means to identify and define at least two key concepts of each of the theories, identify at least one difference and one similarity between the theories, compare their application to an aspect(s) of society and show how the different theories can be applied to the same aspect(s) of society.
+The examination could include a consideration of Māori and/or Pasifika context(s).

 Examine sociological theories in detail means to define the concepts in detail; describe and explain differences and similarities between the theories; and explain in detail an aspect(s) of society using the different theories.